Particle-Network/particle-ios/README.md

 This repository contains [Auth Service](https://docs.particle.network/auth-service/introduction) and [Wallet Service](https://docs.particle.network/wallet-service/introduction) sample source.
 It supports Solana now, more chains and more features coming soon!
 Learn more visit [Particle Network](https://docs.particle.network/).

+# Prerequisites
+Install the following:
+Xcode 13.2
+Make sure that your project meets the following requirements:
+Your project must target these platform versions or later: iOS 12

 ## Getting Started

 * Clone the repo.